-- 4.50 Options A-D all involve a similar scale of development over the plan period, with all options being significantly higher than the OAN (between 530 and 646 dwellings per annum) in order to balance housing provision with the Council's economic growth aspirations, in particular the allocation of the strategic employment site at Apleyhead Junction.
-The effects of options A-D on the SA objectives are therefore similar and all are likely to have significant negative effects on several of the environmental SA objectives.
-In contrast, the option of the OAN figure (288 dwellings per annum) would have fewer significant negative environmental effects due to the more limited scale of growth proposed.
-This may make it easier to avoid focussing development in the most sensitive parts of Bassetlaw. - 4.51 Options A-D could all have significant negative effects on SA objectives 1: biodiversity, 7: land use and soils, 8: water, 9: flood risk, 13: cultural heritage and 14: landscape and townscape.
+- 4.51 Options A-D could all have significant negative effects on SA objectives 1: biodiversity, 7: land use and soils, 8: water, 9: flood risk, 13: cultural heritage and 14: landscape and townscape.
 The higher amount of development proposed under all four options means that there could be more greenfield land developed with associated potential for adverse effects on the built and natural environment in Bassetlaw.
 However, effects are uncertain until specific sites are determined and it is recognised that mitigation may be able to be achieved through policy requirements.
 The potential significant negative effects are therefore uncertain.
 Providing the OAN figure of 288 dwellings per annum would have likely minor negative effects on these objectives due to the far smaller scale of growth that would result. - 4.52 A key difference between Options A-D in sustainability terms is that Options A and B would provide all of the housing to balance the proposed economic growth within Bassetlaw District, while Options C and D would rely on some housing being provided in neighbouring authorities.
 That approach may result in higher levels of commuting between Bassetlaw and neighbouring authorities, which is more likely to be via car.
-Options C and D are therefore likely to have significant negative effects on SA objectives 6: transport, 10: air quality and 11: climate changes, while Options A and B would have minor negative effects on these objectives.
+Options C and D are therefore likely to have significant negative effects on SA objectives 6: transport, 10: air quality and 11: climate change, while Options A and B would have minor negative effects on these objectives.
 The OAN option would also have significant negative effects as it would result in an imbalance between housing and jobs within Bassetlaw, leading to particularly high levels of commuting which is likely to be over longer distances and by car. - 4.53 The fact that all of the housing required to balance jobs growth would be provided within Bassetlaw under Options A and B also means that those options are likely to have significant positive effects on SA objectives 2: housing and 3: economy and skills.
 While Options C and D would provide a significant amount of new housing, there is less certainty where some is to be provided in neighbouring areas and more potential for an imbalance between housing and jobs growth to occur.
 While Options B and D assume a higher level of job creation at Apleyhead compared to Options A and C, the job numbers are still high and all four options would still have significant positive effects on SA objective 3 as a result.
 The OAN option would have likely minor negative effects on SA objectives 2 and 3 as the imbalance between homes and jobs is more certain to occur if economic growth in Bassetlaw proceeds as planned. - 4.54 The effects of the options on SA objectives 4: regeneration and social inclusion and 5: health are mixed.
 While the larger-scale growth under Options A-D could mean that there is more pressure on existing services and facilities, including healthcare facilities, the provision of new facilities may also be more likely to take place in order to support the growing population.
-The likely effects on health are also influenced by the likely extent of walking and cycling under each option for the OAN option and Options C and D, rates of walking and cycling are likely to be lower as there may be more in-commuting over longer distances.
+The likely effects on health are also influenced by the likely extent of walking and cycling under each option - for the OAN option and Options C and D, rates of walking and cycling are likely to be lower as there may be more in-commuting over longer distances.
 Under Options A and B, journeys to work may be shorter for more people which would increase the likelihood of journeys being by bicycle or on foot.